-- (a) draw up a statement specifying: - i. the duties of the officer concerned; and

-- (b) make arrangements for the post to be advertised in such a way as it is likely to bring it to the attention of persons who are qualified to apply for it; and - (c) make arrangements for a copy of the statement mentioned in paragraph (I) to be sent to any person on request.
+- (a) draw up a statement specifying: - i. the duties of the officer concerned; and - ii. any qualifications or qualities to be sought in the person to be appointed; - (b) make arrangements for the post to be advertised in such a way as it is likely to bring it to the attention of persons who are qualified to apply for it; and - (c) make arrangements for a copy of the statement mentioned in paragraph (l) to be sent to any person on request.